nicokoch/fastcopy/README.md

 # fastcopy
 Copy files faster in rust

-Update 11.06.2018: The approach taken by this lib has been merged into rutc in https://github.com/rust-lang/rust/pull/50772 .
+Update 11.06.2018: The approach taken by this lib has been merged into rustc in https://github.com/rust-lang/rust/pull/50772 .
 So there will not be any performance gain by using this library (at least on rust nightly)

 # Benchmark results